GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (53) .md

 **Range**: 10 yards

 **Effect**: Target performs a [Prcp] save or becomes dazed for a number of rounds equal to half of the points of failure.
-Additionally, regardless of their save, they receives 2 points of enebriation.
+Additionally, regardless of their save, they receive 2 points of enebriation.
 Cannot affect Fey, Fiends, Elementals, Ephemera, Sylvan, or Undead creatures.

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 3 yards.
-It also increases the points of inebriation a creature receives.
+It also increases the points of inebriation a creature receives to be equal to the spell's tier.

 **Critical Failure**: You find your senses distort for just a moment as your headspace changes.
 You gain points of inebriation equal to the tier of the spell and are dazed for a number of rounds equal to the points of failure.